 This paper presents a study of democratic behavior with children participating in the BEST project.
 The study is limited to the Escuela Nueva Unitaria (adaptation of the Escuela Nueva model in Guatemala) pilot project, as a single project activity that identifies and specifies democratic behavior and skills as curriculum objectives.
 The study used observational data -since the 1993 school year- as part of the Educational Quality Improvement project.
 These data were analyzed for this study by Dr. Ray Chesterfield.

 En busca de la escuela del Siglo XXI (Looking for the School of the XXI Century).

 Ernesto Schiefelbein.
 UNESCO/UNICEF.1993

 The first part of this study describes the situation of primary education in Latin America, to conclude that these countries should look for solutions to improve the quality of their education since conventional school faces many difficulties to increase current levels of quality.

-The second part analyzes the underlying fundamentals of the Escuela Nueva model, describes the development of the model and its evaluation and indicates educational elements used by this model.
+The second part analyzes the underlying fundamentals of the Escuela Nueva model, describes the development of the model and its evaluation, and indicates educational elements used by this model.

-The third part presents the main aspects of the Escuela Nueva model that planners can implement in other countries, the necessary conditions for its adaptation and concludes with some approaches of national strategies that can be developed in conjunction with the implementation of the model.
+The third part presents the main aspects of the Escuela Nueva model that planners can implement in other countries, the necessary conditions for its adaptation, and concludes with some approaches of national strategies that can be developed in conjunction with the implementation of the model.

 World Bank.
 1992

 Under the same conditions, the school performance of the students of the innovative Escuela Nueva model developed in Colombia, is considerably higher than that of conventional school students, at a unit cost of only 5 to 10 percent higher.
-This document, product of the Human Resources Division of the Technical Department for Latin America and the Caribbean for Policy Research, is part of a great effort to assess the quality of primary education in the region.
+This document, a product of the Human Resources Division of the Technical Department for Latin America and the Caribbean for Policy Research, is part of a great effort to assess the quality of primary education in the region.